RamonvCS/QRCODE-generator-may/README.md

 ## Technologies Used

-Flask: A lightweight WSGI web application framework in Python.
+- Flask: A lightweight WSGI web application framework in Python.
-Python: The programming language used to develop the application.
+- Python: The programming language used to develop the application.
-HTML/CSS: For the frontend design and layout.
+- HTML/CSS: For the frontend design and layout.
-qrcode: A Python library for generating QR codes.
+- qrcode: A Python library for generating QR codes.
-Jinja2: A templating engine for Python, used by Flask to generate HTML.
+- Jinja2: A templating engine for Python, used by Flask to generate HTML.
+- Bootstrap: For responsive design and styling.
+- JavaScript: For handling interactive elements on the frontend.

 ## Features